 You might be asking yourself, is it worth it?
 Let me give you a couple of reasons why it could be:

-These guys are pro.
-They know how to handle your furniture without damaging, scratching or losing parts.
+These guys are pros.
+They know how to handle your furniture without scratching, breaking, or losing parts.
 Plus, you don’t risk pulling a muscle.

 The clock is ticking.
-There are a million other things you could be doing, like figuring out the fastest route to your new job or how to make new friends.
+There are a million other things you could be doing, like figuring out the fastest route to your new job or where to get the best coffee.

-So, to hire or not to hire a chicago furniture moving company for furniture assembly?
+So, to hire or not to hire a furniture movers chicago company for furniture assembly?
 Well, it’s not a straightforward answer.